Groupism: Social groupism

-Susanne Baer: Legal groupism
+Legal groupism

 Legal groupism is the construction of groups in legal matter as defined by the German legal scholar Susanne Baer.
 Legal groupism also posits that equal right should be given to groups hence assuming that people always belong to a "distinguishable" group rather than many.
 This concept is regarded as problematic because most groups have unclear and shifting boundaries due to individuals living multiple identities and group characteristics.
 Therefore, Legal groupism come into conflict with the idea of individual rights when human rights issues are constructed as group issues in law and complete autonomy given to major religious institution in the name of religious freedom then curtail individual human right issues.
 For example, when constitutional law allows churches and religious communities to self determine matters conflicting with human rights without considering the rights of diverse individuals within a seemingly homogeneous group, such overlapping between human rights and religion has led to lack of legal intervention in matters like sexual discrimination.
 For example, religious authority power to internally handle child abuse cases, the European Union's exemption of religious organisation from fundamental rights in the EU proposal for a new Directive against discrimination 2008.

+Groupcism

+A closely related concept to groupism is Groupcism, a term coined in 2025 by a University of Manchester researcher, Patrick Effiong Ben, to describe a subtle form of discrimination that is common within in-groups.
+In contrast to groupism, groupcism denotes a form of social distance and the accompanying sense of exclusion experienced within one's circle of friends, associates, or social group.
+As a distinct form of discriminatory behaviour that occurs within specific social and spatial contexts among individuals with shared projects, affiliations, and other nonfamilial in-group relationships, groupcism is caused by one's non-participation in the social activities of a sub-group within a broader in-group of which one is a member, for personal reasons.
+However, a salient feature of groupcist discrimination is the agency of individuals to opt in and out of the sub-group activities within the larger in-group that engenders groupcism.
+Notably, as a type of discrimination, groupcism is regarded as acceptable due to other things that members of the in-group share in common outside the social environment where one is groupcised or where one experiences groupcism.